 - Cilantro Leaves – Bright, fresh, and herby cilantro is a thing of beauty.
 Note that you can also use the tender stems, but you’ll want to mince them quite finely.

-- Substitution: If you’re not a cilantro lover, feel free to swap in parsley (either flat-leaf or curly) instead.
+- Substitution: If you’re not a cilantro lover, feel free to swap in your favorite type of fresh herb, like parsley (either flat-leaf or curly) instead.

 - Fresh Lime Juice – Again, fresh is the only way to go when you’re making fresh salsa.
 To get the most juice from your fruit, give it a firm roll on the counter for 10-15 seconds before slicing it open.